archiebenn/BIOLM0051_analysis/README.md

 ### Requirements
 If you wish to reproduce this analysis, the following is required:
 - `micromamba` installation  (see: [https://mamba.readthedocs.io/en/latest/installation/micromamba-installation.html])
-- NCBI taxonomy dump is required to run this pipeline.
-Please download and extract before running:
+- NCBI taxonomy dump is required to run this pipeline (see: [https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/]).
+Please download and extract with the following before running:
 ```bash
 mkdir -p ~/.taxonkit